 The Palouse Community Center is available to rent 7 days a week, 24 hours a day.
-Please consult the website “Calendar” page for availability, or call reservations manager John Glass 509-878-1774.
+Please consult the website “Calendar” page for availability or call reservation coordinator Jack Glass 509-595-0397.
 The Center is licensed to hold 112 people and features a fully stocked, certified kitchen, and a variety of table options and chairs.
 Free wi-fi is provided, and a sound system is available for optional rent.
-Rental policy and pricing is located on the website Reservations page.
+To see our rental policy and pricing, click here.

 In 2002, Needful Things thrift store was established as a supporting enterprise for the Center.
 It continues as a stable source of funding for basic operations.